 The grey crowned crane – photo credit Felix Rome

-However, there are five special species living on the conservancy which our guests won’t find at any of the other Governors’ properties.
+However, there are five special species living on the conservancy, which are incredibly unlikely to be found at any of our other properties.
 Each is perfectly adapted for a life in more drought-prone regions and each needs special conservation efforts to ensure their long-term survival in the wild as all of their global populations are currently listed as ‘endangered’, or in the case of the striped hyena, ‘near threatened’.

 With its towering presence and a striking orange and white geometrically patterned coat, the reticulated giraffe is certainly considered to be one of the most beautiful animals to see on safari.

-A reticulated giraffe browses on Mugie’s scrubland – photo credit Ann Aveyard
+A reticulated giraffe ambles across Mugie’s scrubland – photo credit Felix Rome

 Officially listed as one of the nine subspecies of giraffe (Giraffa camelopardalis ssp. reticulata), recent DNA evidence suggests that it is instead one of four distinct species (Giraffa reticulata).